-The Bachelor of Arts degree in Music is not intended to be a substitute for any of the professional degrees offered by the Department of Music.
+The Bachelor of Arts degree in music is not intended to be a substitute for any of the professional degrees offered by the Department of Music.

 ACADEMIC PREPARATION Intensive experiences in music study and performance are required in order to be eligible for consideration.
 Students are selected for admission by the music faculty through an audition/interview process.

 REQUIREMENTS FOR MINOR The minor in music is intended for students with musical skills who do not wish to pursue careers in music.
 This program does not satisfy the requirement for certification in a minor teaching area.
 The minimum requirement for the minor is 24 credit hours.
-Music history/ literature and music electives must be chosen in consultation with a designated music faculty advisor.
+Music history/ literature and music electives must be chosen in consultation with a designated music faculty adviser.
 An audition is required in the applied music area.

-DRAKE CURRICULUM The Drake Curriculum, required of all undergraduates, is designed to help students meet personal and professional goals as they acquire fundamental knowledge and abilities in ten Areas of Inquiry, including communication, critical thinking, artistic experience, historical consciousness, information and technology literacy, international and multicultural experiences, scientific and quantitative literacy, values and ethics and engaged citizenship.
+DRAKE CURRICULUM The Drake Curriculum, required of all undergraduates, is designed to help students meet personal and professional goals as they acquire fundamental knowledge and abilities in ten Areas of Inquiry, including communication, critical thinking, artistic experience, historical consciousness, information and technology literacy, international and multicultural experiences, scientific and quantitative literacy, values and ethics, and engaged citizenship.
 Students work closely with their academic advisers to craft a program of study in general education that prepares students for civic and professional leadership.

-CAREER OPTIONS Students intending to pursue musical academic fields in graduate school (e.g., musicology, ethnomusicology, music theory) would benefit from the BA’s emphasis on research and writing.
-In addition to careers in higher education, BA recipients are well-positioned for careers in music criticism and journalism, music librarianship, and other fields in the arts emphasizing research and writing skills.
+CAREER OPTIONS Students intending to pursue musical academic fields in graduate school (e.g., musicology, ethnomusicology, music theory) would benefit from the B.A.’s emphasis on research and writing.
+In addition to careers in higher education, B.A. recipients are well-positioned for careers in music criticism and journalism, music librarianship, and other fields in the arts emphasizing research and writing skills.

-STUDENT ORGANIZATIONS AND ACTIVITIES Bachelor of Arts students participate intensively in the opportunities provided by the Music Department, including professional music fraternities Phi Mu Alpha Sinfonia and Sigma Alpha Iota.
+STUDENT ORGANIZATIONS AND ACTIVITIES Bachelor of Arts students participate intensively in the opportunities provided by the music department, including professional music fraternities Phi Mu Alpha Sinfonia and Sigma Alpha Iota.